APPENDIX: Handling relative URI references

 To archive a snapshot of an Detached Crate’s metadata, keeping all data entities web-based:

-- Crate a new folder as the RO-Crate Root, save the RO-Crate Metadata Document as the RO-Crate Metadata File according to Attached RO-Crate structure
+- Crate a new folder as the RO-Crate Root, save the RO-Crate Metadata Document as the RO-Crate Metadata File according to Attached RO-Crate Package structure

 - Copy the absolute